donbowman/openstack-proxy/README.md

 sstp-proxy -- proxy incoming SSTP (Microsoft VPN) to an appropriate instance of a virtual machine.

-The user must connect as /user/project[/instance].
-If instance is specified, we'll find a machine called instance-vpn.
-If instance is not specified we'll take the first -vpn name we find.
+The user must connect as /tenant/user/instance.

+E.g. if we instantiated Heat template as 'x', this might be x-vpn.

 The SSTP proxy will then connect there.